thoth-tech/handbook/docs/peopleops/offboarding/offboarding-process.md

 - data security and risk management;
 - efficient organisation and company administration;
 - a chance to get final feedback and review from exiting members; and
-- a opportunity to put the company in a strong position to continue developing projects that run across capstone trimesters.
+- a opportunity to place the company in a strong position to continue developing projects that run across capstone trimesters.

 ## Update and correctly store all relevant documents